SeanShubin/documentation/critical-thinking/with-geocentrism-example.md

 ## What critical thinking is not

-- saying the people with opposing ideas are bad
+- saying the people with opposing ideas are bad (evil, stupid, ignorant, etc.)
 - silencing ideas
 - considerate of feelings
 - loyalty to a group